monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 - **Duplicate terms**: for example "mitochondrial disease" (MONDO:0019055) was obsoleted and replaced by  "inborn mitochondrial metabolism disorder" (MONDO:0004069)
 - **Out of scope**: some terms are excluded from Mondo based on certain criteria, which are outlined in the [exclusion reason table](https://mondo.readthedocs.io/en/latest/editors-guide/exclusion-reasons/).
 For example, terms that are not truly diseases, (i.e. phenotype terms, such as "Colchicine resistance" (MONDO:0007348).
 For another example, see [see #503](https://github.com/monarch-initiative/mondo/issues/503).
 - **Obsoleted in source**: external resources such as OMIM, Orphanet, or GARD may retire or obsolete a term.
-For example "obsolete autoimmune enteropathy type 2" (MONDO:0015173) is a phenotype and not a disease or "obsolete pathologic fracture" (MONDO:0043606)
+For example "obsolete Ehlers-Danlos syndrome with periventricular heterotopia" (MONDO:0019348).

 Issues should remain open for at least two (2) months* to allow for the community to comment and bring up any objections.
 All obsoletions will be done via a pull request and reviewed by Mondo developers.